-- The benefits of performing hand contouring in the age of 3D seismic and computers. - Rules of contouring and methods of contouring by hand. - Correct understanding and mapping of the vertical components of faults including throw and vertical separation. - Understanding of contour compatibility or continuity of structural style across faults. - Fault patterns and additive property of faults (a balancing principle), with contouring examples. - Adjusting the contouring of a 3D data set to remediate a possible "screw fault" interpretation (faults which appear to change their sense of displacement along strike). - Contouring widely-spaced well and 2D data, including mapping a reef reservoir with incompatible top and base surfaces. - Generating a stratigraphic oil play by imposing a channel sand porosity model on the contour maps. - Generating net pay maps for edge-water reservoirs with top- and base-reservoir (derivative) structure maps, net-to-gross ratio, and net sand (derivative) maps.
+- The benefits of performing hand contouring in the age of 3D seismic and computers. - Rules of contouring and methods of - Correct understanding and mapping of the vertical components of faults including throw and vertical separation. - Understanding of contour compatibility or continuity of structural style across faults.
+Fault patterns and additive property of faults - (a balancing principle), with contouring examples. - Adjusting the contouring of a 3D data set to remediate a possible "screw fault" interpretation (faults which appear to change their sense of displacement along strike). - Contouring widely-spaced well and 2D data, including mapping a reef reservoir with incompatible top and base surfaces. - Generating a stratigraphic oil play by imposing a channel sand porosity model on the contour maps. - Generating net pay maps for edge-water reservoirs with top- and base-reservoir (derivative) structure maps, net-to-gross ratio, and net sand (derivative) maps.

-Short lectures with exercises requiring generation of contour maps including structure, isochore, net-to-gross ratio, porosity, net sand, net pay and derivative maps made by cross contouring of other relevant maps.
+Short lectures and up to 12 exercises requiring generation of contour maps.
+Depending on course duration, the exercises could include structure, isochore, net-to-gross ratio, porosity, net sand, net pay and derivative maps made by cross contouring of other relevant maps.